Art Schools in China: a surplus of Chinese art students

 Evidently, the rising demand for art in the Chinese market coupled with strong demand for art schools in China by Chinese students results in a number of opportunities for a foreign (or Chinese school) wishing to open an art school in China.

-The China Academy of Art receives around 90,000 applicants a year, and enrolls around 1,400 of those applicants.
-In the first quarter of this year alone, almost 10,000 Chinese students applied to the Shangdong University of Art and Design, with less than 30% of those applicants being accepted.
-With only 31 good art and design schools in China, it is easy to understand why many Chinese art students make the decision to study at abroad in U.S., UK, and Australian tertiary education facilities.
-It is interesting to note that of the 19,000 students at the University of the Arts London, 30% of the student body is made up of Chinese students.
+In 2018, the China Academy of Art receives around 78,000 applicants a year and enrols around 1,621 of those applicants.
+About 56 000 Chinese students applied to the Shandong University of Art and Design, and 1 643 students are enrolled.
+With only 31 good art and design schools in China, it is easy to understand why many Chinese art students make the decision to study art abroad in U.S., UK, and Australian tertiary education facilities.
+It is interesting to note that over the 18,290 students at the University of the Arts London, 30% of the student body is made up of Chinese students.
+Chinese students enrolled and applied for arts programs in the United States are growing much faster compared to engineering, law, business and management, math and others subjects.

 Opportunities for new Art schools in China